GabrieleGessaghi/ing-sw-2023-gessaghi-fontanive-giuliani-galante/README.md

 ## Instructions on how to run the project with JAR:

  In the deliverables folder you will find a Client jar file for each operating system (Linux, macOS, Windows) and a Server jar file valid for all operating systems.
- You can execute the jar files in a terminal by typing:
+ You can execute the jar files in a terminal opened in the same folder as the jar by typing:
  ```
  java -jar Client.jar/Server.jar
  ```